jornadamima/cloudflare-worker/README.md

 ### Prerequisites

-- Node.js
+- Node.js installed
 - A Cloudflare account
-- A domain (`jornadamima.com.br`) configured in Cloudflare
+- Your domain (`jornadamima.com.br`) added and active in Cloudflare

+---

 ### 1. Install dependencies